Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

 Here, as usual, with ``$w(x) \ra +\infty$ as $x$ diverges" we mean that the sublevels of $w$ have compact closure in $X$.
 As a consequence of works by Z. Kuramochi and M. Nakai \cite{kuramochi, nakai}, in the parabolic case $\lambda=0$ the Khas'minskii test is actually \emph{equivalent} to the Liouville property.
 However, the proof in \cite{nakai} uses in a crucial way a number of tools from potential theory that are specific for the subequation $\{ \tr(A) \ge 0\}$, and only recently a new approach allowed to extend the equivalence to the case $\lambda>0$ and to other classes of operators (\cite{valto_reverse, marivaltorta}).
 In this paper, we prove a duality between Ahlfors and Khas'minskii properties that applies to a broad class of subequations $F$, including those listed at page \pageref{esempi_intro}.
 Our motivation comes from the fact that partial forms of the duality already appeared not only in potential theory and stochastic processes, but also when investigating maximum principles at infinity (or ``almost maximum principles"), a fundamental tool in Riemannian Geometry.
 We will see how the duality here gives new insights on such principles, and answers some open questions.
 Before stating an ``informal version" of our main Theorems \ref{teo_main} and \ref{teo_main_withgradient}, we define the Khas'minskii property: hereafter, a pair $(K,h)$ consists of \begin{itemize} \item[-] a smooth, relatively compact open set $K \subset X$; \item[-] a function $h \in C(X\backslash K)$ satisfying $h < 0$ on $X\backslash K$ and $h(x) \ra -\infty$ as $x$ diverges. \end{itemize} \begin{definition} A subequation $F\subset J^2(X)$ satisfies the \emph{Khas'minskii property} if, for each pair $(K,h)$, there exists a function $w$ satisfying:

 Such a function $w$ is called a \emph{Khas'minskii potential} for $(K,h)$. \end{definition} Loosely speaking, the Khas'minskii property is the possibility of constructing negative, $F$-subharmonic exhaustions that decay to $-\infty$ as slow as we wish.
-Note that the sign of $w$ in \eqref{def_khasmi} is opposite to that in \eqref{khasmi_original}, and that $w$ is, a-priori, just upper-semicontinuous.
+Note that the sign of $w$ in \eqref{def_khasmi} is opposite to that in \eqref{khasmi_original}, and that $w$ is, a priori, just upper-semicontinuous.
 In applications, the Khas'minskii property is quite a difficult condition to check and, often, one can just ensure a relaxed version of it.
-This motivates the next
+This motivates the next \begin{definition} A subequation $F\subset J^2(X)$ satisfies the \emph{weak Khas'minskii property} if there exist a relatively compact, smooth open set $K$ and a constant $C \in \R \cup \{+\infty\}$ such that, for each $x_0 \not \in \overline{K}$ and each $\eps>0$, there exists $w$ satisfying